 Then you will enter a hilly road with forest view of Crocker Mountain Range.
 I saw many Yellow Wagtail birds, the common winter visitors called “Beras Beras” (rice) in local Malay language.
 I spotted some Ashy Drongo and Pacific Swallow birds perched on power lines too.

 At the end of the road is the Mahua substation (of Crocker Mountain Range National Park) managed by Sabah Parks, where you buy entrance ticket (RM3 for Malaysian adult, RM10 (USD3) for international tourists).
 The opening hour is 8am-5pm daily.
 You also can pay a small fee to camp here.
 Though basic, the toilet there is quite clean.
-The construction of accommodation units and a canteen nearby are almost completed.
+Hostel and cafeteria (open at 9am daily) are available for visitors.

 The start of 500-Meter trail to Mahua Waterfall is just behind this building.
 You already can hear the sound of thundering waterfall at this point.
 Mahua Waterfall receives about 1,600 visitors a month, making it the most popular attraction in Tambunan.
 Besides locals, it also attracts foreign tourists from Canada, USA, United Kingdom, France, Germany, Norway, Australia, Japan and Brunei.